September 30, 2019

 We discuss these deadlines below in more detail.
 This article also answers how a Defined Benefit Plan may help you and what a Cash Balance Plan is.

 You must set up the Defined Benefit Plan by the time you file your business return (with extension) for the applicable tax year.
-For example, if you have a calendar tax year, you could adopt the Defined Benefit Plan as late as September 15, 2022 to get a 2021 deduction.
+For example, if you have a calendar tax year, you could adopt the Defined Benefit Plan as late as September 15, 2025 to get a 2024 deduction.
 However, note that the Defined Benefit account also must be set up and funded by that date.
-Thus, for practical purposes, you may need to adopt the Plan in advance of that deadline.
+Thus, for practical purposes, you may need to adopt the Plan well in advance of that deadline.

 A Cash Balance Plan is a type of Defined Benefit Plan, and the deadlines are the same.
 The difference is a Cash Balance Plan is an account-based plan and a Traditional Defined Benefit Plan expresses the benefit as an amount payable for life at retirement age.
 Both types of Plans may provide a single sum distribution in lieu of an ongoing monthly benefit.
 In fact, in smaller Plans, nearly all participants elect the lump sum payment at termination.